Rutgers SAFETY Clinic offered by Clinton Township Rec. - March 19, 2019 - see the Upcoming Events calendar for the registration link

-We are pleased to announce that registration for our 2019 Spring North Hunterdon Youth Baseball season for children age 4 through 12 is now open!
-Our registration period will close on January 2, 2019.
+We are pleased to announce that registration for our 2019 Spring North Hunterdon Youth Baseball season for children age 4 through 7 (born between August 31, 2015 and April 30, 2012) has been extended to March 15, 2019.
 We ask that all children are registered prior to this deadline so the league can ensure ample time for the teams can be formed and uniforms be ordered on time.

 North Hunterdon Youth Baseball (NHYB) is a non-profit organization whose revenues are derived solely from its membership fees and fundraising efforts.
 We are not affiliated with any municipality or recreation department.
 We receive no public or municipal funding.
 All costs associated with operating our league which includes field maintenance, equipment, uniforms and umpire fees, are paid by our registration fees and fundraising efforts.